Bow River Fly Fishing Techniques

 Dry Fly Fishing

 Dry fly fishing is the iconic image of fly fishing—casting floating flies to rising trout.
-The Bow River has excellent hatches from May through September, offering incredible topwater action.
+The Bow River has excellent hatches from May through September, offering incredible topwater action when conditions align.

 Pro Tips:

-- •Key Bow River hatches: Caddis, PMDs, BWOs, Golden Stones
+- ✓Key Bow River hatches: Caddis, PMDs, BWOs, Golden Stoneflies

 Best Conditions: Overcast days, morning and evening during summer